-If your application to study MSc Physician Associate at ARU is successful, we'll invite you to an interview day at our Chelmsford campus.
+If your application to study MSc Physician Associate at ARU is successful, we'll invite you to an interview day on Zoom.

-Your interview will consist of questions and scenarios.
-We’ll be interested in your knowledge and understanding of the role of a Physician Associate and your values.
-We’ll ask you if you would like to be considered for placement in either Essex or Peterborough for your 2nd year.
-At the end of the interview we will ask if you have any questions for us, we invite you to use this opportunity to find out if we are right place for you to study Physician Associate.
+We’ll ask you if you would like to be considered for placement in either Essex or Peterborough for your second year.
+At the end of the interview, we'll ask if you have any questions for us, we invite you to use this opportunity to find out if we are right place for you to study Physician Associate.

 Interview days can be nerve-wracking, and we encourage you to allow plenty of time for preparation and ensure you have a device with a good connection to the internet and a working camera.
 Due to the tight schedules we work to, if you're delayed, we may not be able to interview you.

 You’ll be notified via UCAS of the results of your interview within five working days.

 Above all, you need to be certain that this is the profession you want to join.
 Consider visiting us at an Open Day, if you haven't already.
 Then commit yourself to learning as much as you can before your interview day.